The San Blas Islands in Panama are a paradise for backpackers, myself included.

 Travel one-way from Casco Viejo in Panama City to Kuanidup in San Blas takes about two and a half to three hours.

-Most of that time is spent in a 4×4 SUV, starting with a drive east on the Pan-American Highway (Central American Highway 1).
+Most of that time is spent in a 4×4 SUV, starting with driving east on the Pan-American Highway (Central American Highway 1).

-After about an hour, you'll turn north into the jungle, which includes a portion of unpaved road.
+After about an hour, you'll turn north into the jungle, including a portion of unpaved road.

 The last 20-30 minutes is spent on a small boat.
 Lifejackets are provided.

-If you prefer to fly, you can depart Allbrook Airport in Panama City for El Porvenir Airport in San Blas.
+You can depart Allbrook Airport in Panama City for El Porvenir Airport in San Blas if you prefer to fly.
 The flight time is about 25 minutes.

-How long should you spent in San Blas?
+How long should you spend in San Blas?

-Anything is possible, however cost will likely be the determinate.
+Anything is possible; however, the cost will likely be the determining factor.